Bound in Time and Culture: The “Universal” New Age

 I find that these are generally very intelligent, caring people who are searching for something; … They read voraciously, looking for answers to the meaning of life, but mostly from one shelf of books written in the last century plus a few older Gnostic tomes …

-Every term they use, like “Spirit” or “Christ,” was taken from the Church and then stripped of meaning until it had nothing left to offend—or illuminate.”
+Every term they use, like “Spirit” or “Christ,” was taken from the Church and then stripped of meaning until it had nothing left to offend—or illuminate.

-Well, not quite “every term”.
 There are Eastern terms aplenty!
-But apart from such quibbles, I feel there are very acute observations here.
+But apart from such quibbles, I feel there are very acute observations in what you write.
 Moreover I feel they are of burning importance.

 First, the liturgy is a catastrophe and whether we belong to those who want the restoration of the Latin Mass or those who want a “Reform of the Reform” – a restoration of Mystery to the new Mass in the vernacular, it is disheartening that so few sense or care about all that is being lost and destroyed.